huanhulan/integration-blog/_posts/2019-04-15-An-Introduction-about-Category-Theory-for-Programmers.md

 (X + Y) × Z ≅ (X × Z) + (Y × Z)
 ```

-An simple example of isomorphic can be found in the representations of natural numbers.
+An simple example of the usage of isomorphic can be found in the representations of natural numbers.
 Given infinite amount of storage, let's say:
 > `[]`, as an instance of array, can be treated as 0, and vise-versa;
 >
 > `[[]]` can be treated as 1;